Advanced Vocab Words - Set 8 Flashcards

 37

-# Which vocabulary word means the following? n. preference; a strong liking for ## Footnote *Hint: starts with "p"*
+# Name the vocab term: n. preference; a strong liking for ## Footnote *Hint: starts with "p"*

 predilection ## Footnote synonyms: inclination, love, fondness, preference, tendency She has a _predilection_ for classic literature over modern novels.